jbprek/CCKAD/questions/06-schema.md

 3. forward
 4. full

-Explanation

-Clients with new schema will be able to read records saved with old schema.

 ## Question 10 (2-39)
 In Java, Avro SpecificRecords classes are

 1. automatically generated from an Avro Schema + a Maven/Gradle Plugin
 2. automatically generated from an Avro Schema
 3. written manually by the programmer

-Explanation

-SpecificRecord is created from generated record classes

 ## Question 11 (3-7)  SOS (-)
 In Avro, removing or adding a field that has a default is a __ schema evolution